hashbangcode/ansible-role-platformsh-cli/README.md

     platformsh_cli_install_path: /usr/local/bin

 The path where the Platform.sh CLI will be installed and available to your system.
 This should be in your user's $PATH so that you can run commands simply with `platform` instead of the full path.
+The Platform.sh CLI will require that this location is writable.

     platformsh_cli_mode: 0777